 Rush & Division East real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Rush & Division East neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 Vacant apartments or homes are a major fact of life in Rush & Division East.
 The current real estate vacancy rate here is 23.1%.
-This is higher than the rate of vacancies in 90.3% of all U.S. neighborhoods.
-In addition, most vacant housing here is vacant year round.
-This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
-But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
-If you live here, you may find that a number of buildings in your neighborhood are actually empty.
+This is higher than the rate of vacancies in 91.0% of all U.S. neighborhoods.
+A relatively large percentage of housing here is seasonally occupied (11.9%).
+This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
+If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

 In addition, what you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 71,072 people per square mile, it is more densely populated than 99.2% of America's neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the Rush & Division East neighborhood buck this trend.
-34.1% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 97.6% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Rush & Division East neighborhood have a highly unusual car ownership.
+42.5% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 98.3% of U.S. neighborhoods.

 Rush & Division East is also pretty special linguistically.
 Significantly, 1.2% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 98.2% of the neighborhoods in America.